Luke's Notes

 On dialogical education, what it is, more radical and less radical versions, putting it into practice, and whether it can be defended.

-I teach a course on Alternative Societies1 on the Sociology degree at Sussex University and this week we're looking at alternative education.
-One thing we cover is Paulo Freire and his advocacy of dialogical education2.
+I teach a course on Alternative Societies on the Sociology degree at Sussex University and this week we're looking at alternative education.
+One thing we cover is Paulo Freire and his advocacy of dialogical education1.
 I've been struck how the seminars this year on the course have been quite Freireian, part design, as I try to steer the classes in this direction, and partly it's the way the students have taken it this year.

 Teaching alternative education